binaryphile/concorde/README.md

 then I'll just use `require_relative` to load it.

 However, if I intend to distribute `hello_world.bash` separately, I'll install it on the PATH and just source it.
-In that case, I could also use concorde's `require`, which does not require a file extension just like `require_relative`.
-Otherwise it is pretty much the same as `source`.
+In that case, I could instead use concorde's `require`. `require` does not require a file extension, just like `require_relative`.

+Otherwise `require` it is pretty much the same as `source`, with one major exception.
+Unlike both `source` and ruby's `require`, concorde's `require` doesn't search the local directory.
+If you need to load a file from the current directory, you'll need to provide an absolute or relative path to either `require` or `require_relative`, repsectively.

 In this case, I'll choose `require_relative` for `myscript`: